 If you have said that you would like your ex-spouse or ex-civil partner to receive any lump sum death grant payable on your death by completing and returning an expression of wish form, this will remain in place unless you change it.
 The Court may, however, issue an Earmarking Order stating that all or part of any lump sum death grant is payable to your ex-spouse or ex-civil partner.

-You should also note that In proceedings for divorce, judicial separation or nullity of marriage, or for dissolution, separation or nullity of a civil partnership, you will be required to obtain the cash equivalent value of your pension rights from the administering authority which the Court will take into account in the divorce or dissolution settlement.
+In proceedings for divorce, judicial separation or nullity of marriage, or for dissolution, separation or nullity of a civil partnership, you will be required to obtain the cash equivalent value of your pension rights from the administering authority which the Court will take into account in the divorce or dissolution settlement.
 In Scottish divorces / dissolution, only the pension rights built up during the period of the marriage / civil partnership are taken into account.

 The Court may offset the value of your pension rights against your other financial assets in the divorce / dissolution settlement or it may issue a Pension Sharing Order or an Earmarking Order against your pension.